munificent/magpie/doc/site/markdown/classes.md

 ### Field Patterns

 When defining a field, you may optionally give it a [pattern](patterns.html) after the field's name.
-If provided, then the you will only be able to initialize or assign to the field using values that match that pattern.
+If provided, then you will only be able to initialize or assign to the field using values that match that pattern.

     :::magpie
     defclass Point